HomeDirectoriesThe Directory In-depth analysis: Analyzing Which Sites Actually Send Traffic

 Listing LongevityStays relevant longerNeeds frequent updates

-The 70/30 rule works well: allocate 70% of your directory efforts to niche platforms and 30% to high-authority general directories.
-This balance maximizes both traffic quality and volume.
+The 70/30 rule works well: put 70% of your directory efforts into niche platforms and 30% into high-authority general directories.
+This balance gives you both traffic quality and volume.

 What if you could only choose five directories for your business?
 Focus on: 1) Your primary industry directory, 2) Google Business Profile, 3) One major review platform, 4) Your local chamber or city directory, 5) One high-authority general directory.
 This focused approach often outperforms scattered submissions to dozens of low-quality directories.